astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 Miriam pulsed with maternal warmth: **I can sense every lifeform within five kilometers.
 Every child.
 Every survivor.
 They’re not alone.**

-*Excellent,* Elyon said. *But these are just your baseline upgrades.
-For real combat—you’ll need weapons.*
+*"Excellent,"* Elyon said. *"But these are just your baseline upgrades.
+For real combat—you’ll need weapons."*

 The air shimmered.
 Objects materialized before each of them.

 Before Sarah: a device between medical scanner and weapon. **Neural Disruptor,** said Elyon. **It extracts Vak’tar parasites from hosts—without killing the host.**

 Before Daryl: a silvery liquid, shape-shifting into any weapon he imagined. **Adaptive Combat Gear.
-Thought-controlled.
-**
+Telepathic interface.**

 Before Aida: a sleek module, humming with quantum energy. **Quantum Network Interface.
 You can access any system in the universe.**